InnuendoPi/MQTTDevice4/docs/index.md

 ![mqttAktor2](img/mqttAktor2.jpg)

 The sensor or actor name can be different.
 These steps complete the exemplary installation and configuration of MQTT sensors and actors.
-Up to 6 sensors and 6 actors can be set up per MQTT device.
+Up to 6 sensors and 8 actors can be set up per MQTT device.
 (Almost) any number of MQTT devices can be connected to CraftbeerPi via MQTT.
-Two MQTT devices are used very often:
+Three MQTT devices are used very often:

 MQTTDevice 1: Mash tun with temperature sensors and agitator.

 MQTTDevice 2: HLT with temperature sensors, pumps and valves etc.

+MQTTDevice 3: Fermenter with temperature sensors, an actor for heating and an actor for cooling

 Any combination is possible.
 Because the MQTT communication is implemented via topics, a temperature sensor and an induction hob for a CraftbeerPi Kettle do not have to be configured on the same MQTTDeivce.

 ![induction](img/induction.jpg)

 The picture above is an example on how to configure an induction hob GGM IDS2.
 Do not reduce fan run on after power off below 120sec: savely cool down induction hob after mash or boil.
 GPIOs D5, D6 and D7 are highly recommended.
 Check ESP8266 manual for further information about GPIO states (High/Low) on startup.

 **Updates:**